sto3014/ZattooPlugin/README.md

 * Create your own channel list:
     * Set the `Country` to `Own channel list`
     * Check the `Update own channel list` box
-    * Choose a `Source` country
+    * Choose a `Source` country (normally the country for which you have a Zattoo subscription)
+    * Check  `Add only subscribed channels`
     * Press `Apply Update` button

-By applying the update, for every source country channel a configuration is added in the editor below.
+By applying the update, for every subscribed channel a configuration is added in the editor below.
 On the left side of the equation sign you see the country and the name of the TV-Browser channel (Example: de,arte).
 Please do not change it.
 On the right side you see the name of the Zattoo channel.
 The channel for which the Zattoo menu does not appear will be listed, but the right side is empty.
 To get the name for the channel you must go into the Zattoo WebApp and start the desired channel.
 At the end of the URL the name is